 - The students will also receive revision exercises.

 - Our teachers will create their own content for their courses, incorporating both royalty-free material available online and licensed material where permission from the proprietor has been obtained.

-The various Cambridge syllabi state the required number of hours for the syllabus, which is generally 130 hours per IGCSE subject and 180 hours per AS subject, with 360 hours for a complete A level.
+The various Cambridge International syllabuses state the required number of hours for the syllabus, which is generally 130 hours per IGCSE subject and 180 hours per AS subject, with 360 hours for a complete A level.